mybb/meta/architecture/mybb-1.9-theme-system.md

   - **Plugin Interface Macro** — an Interface Macro supplied by a Plugin
 - **Plugin Interface Macro Directory** — an innermost directory in the `<extension codename>/<extension version>/` structure associated with a specific Extension and its version located in a Plugin Interface Definition Directory, containing a Plugin Interface Macro File
 - **Plugin Interface Macro File** — an `extend.php` file defining a Plugin Interface Macro, located in the Plugin Interface Macro Directory
-- **Plugin Interface Definition Directory** — an innermost directory in the `interface/<plugin version>` structure located directly in a Plugin's Extension Directory, associated with a Plugin's version, additionally containing a `macros/` subdirectory with Plugin Interface Macro Directories
+- **Plugin Interface Definition Directory** — an innermost directory in the `interface/<plugin version>/` structure located directly in a Plugin's Extension Directory, associated with a Plugin's version, additionally containing a `macros/` subdirectory with Plugin Interface Macro Directories

 ## References
 - GitHub issue #3689 [1.9 Theme System](https://github.com/mybb/mybb/issues/3689)